kevbuh/jarvis/buddy/layout.md

-toolformer finds api call position figures out what params are needed goes into user information and retrieves params does the api call with params api call returns status status is then outputted to user
+toolformer finds api call position figures out what params are needed goes into user information and retrieves params if no info, then it will ask you user inputs info info is saved model does the api call with params api call returns status status is then outputted to user